a-luna/aaronluna.dev/content/flask_api_tutorial/part-4/index.md

 Objects in Python are quite permissive due to the language's dynamic nature.
 For example, you are free to create new attributes of your choosing on any object, and we will modify the `User` object to include an attribute named `token_expires_in` before we marshal the object to JSON and send it to the client.
 The value for this attribute will be a formatted string representing the `timedelta` until the token expires, which is available from the payload of the user's access token after validating that the token is valid.

-The Flask-RESTPlus docs contain a <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#module-flask_restplus.fields" target="_blank">full list of the classes available in the `fields' module</a> as well as <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#custom-fields-multiple-values" target="_blank">instructions for creating a custom formatter</a>.
+The Flask-RESTx docs contain a <a href="https://flask-restplus.readthedocs.io/en/stable/api.html#module-flask_restplus.fields" target="_blank">full list of the classes available in the `fields' module</a> as well as <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#custom-fields-multiple-values" target="_blank">instructions for creating a custom formatter</a>.

 ### `get_logged_in_user` Function